SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Structures.rst

        }

 When you define a structure,
-you create a brand new Swift type.
+you create a new Swift type.
 Give types ``UpperCamelCase`` names, such as ``SomeStructure`` here, to match the capitalization of standard Swift types